ccwang002/pyapac_web_uploader/README.rst

     python setup.py install

-It requires Python 3.4+ and the following packages:
+It requires Python 2.7 or 3.3+ and the following packages:

+- six
 - requests
 - BeautifulSoup4
 - click

-Python 3.3 may work with pathlib installed but not tested.
+On Python 2.7 and 3.3 requires pathlib.

 Usage